-Fredericksburg RV Park, Fredericksburg
+6. Fredericksburg RV Park, Fredericksburg

 There’s so much to do here, right on your doorstep!
 Check out the local farms, including Wildflower Ridge Alpaca Ranch, Warm Winds Trail Rides, and Wildseed Farms.
 Alternatively, take a stroll around the town’s museums and historical sites.

 The RV sites here are built to handle the biggest rigs and include full hookups, long, flat back-In or pull-throughs, and large concrete patios.
-All sites have 30/50-amp electricity, free cable TV and Wi-Fi, and good cell reception.
+All RV camping sites have 30/50-amp electricity, free cable TV and Wi-Fi, and good cell reception.

-Padre Island National Seashore, Corpus Christi
+7. Padre Island National Seashore, Corpus Christi

 According to the U.S. National Park Service, this is the longest stretch of undeveloped barrier islands in the world, and it’s the ideal place to come if you need a peaceful location where you can unwind and let the salty breeze carry your worries away.

 There are five official campgrounds here, all of which are open year-round.
 Camping is on a first-come, first-served basis, and no reservations are accepted.
 However, you do need a camping permit, which can be obtained at the entrance to each campground.

-Grand Texas RV Resort, New Caney
+8. Grand Texas RV Resort, New Caney